ParkerGits/react-enzyme-jest/README.md

 **This repository contains code from [Tyler Clark's Test React Components with Enzyme and Jest Course](https://egghead.io/courses/test-react-components-with-enzyme-and-jest) on egghead.io.
-Lesson code is contained in its respective branch.**
+Lesson code is contained in its respective branch, minus the first Overview lesson.**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).